tbosse20/jammerbugt/README.md

 - Do not upload the _"seabed_sediments_map.tif"_ to Github, as it is too big.

 ## Run
+- Process media files:
+  - Write _"call_method"_ to handle each media.
+  - Delete _"limit"_ parameter.
+  - Run _"download_medias_xml.py"_
-- Classify seabed points
+- Classify seabed points:
   - Download and insert the _"seabed_sediments_map.tif"_ file.
 Link found in "Resources".
-  - Delete _"limit"_ parameter.
   - Run _"classify_points"_.
-- Process media files
-  - Write _"call_method"_ to handle each media.
-  - Delete _"limit"_ parameter.
-  - Run _"download_medias_xml.py"_

 ## Presentation
 Graphs data